antimodular/ofxEbbControl/README.md

 > Experimental OpenFrameworks addon for EggBot/EiBotBoard control

 :warning: **Disclaimer:** This addon is experimental and mostly untested.
-It’s based on an LLM aided automatic C++ port of the [jmpinit/ebb-control](https://github.com/jmpinit/ebb-control) JavaScript library and may contain bugs or incomplete behavior.
+It’s based on an **LLM-aided** automatic C++ port of the [jmpinit/ebb-control](https://github.com/jmpinit/ebb-control) JavaScript library and may contain bugs or incomplete behavior.

 ---